thegauravjha/react-practice/README.md

 🤝 Contributions
 ----------------

-This is a personal project, but feel free to explore or suggest improvements! 😊
+This is a personal practice code, but feel free to explore or suggest improvements! 😊

 * * * * *